joelTakahashiOlsson/KRN-projects/README.md

 # krn-projects
 Various private projects related to KR nation.
 Work in progress.

-Note: The sheet was made in Google sheets and then exported as an Excel file.
-It can be reopened as a Google sheet in Google docs.
+Note: The order sheets were made in Google sheets and exported as Excel files.
+They can be reopened as Google sheet files in Google docs.

 ## Projects:
 - New order sheet for sittnings (in progress, nearly done)